clashperk/clashofclans.js.org/guide/request-override.md

     await client.getPlayer('#2PP', { ignoreRateLimit: true }); // no delay between requests

-    // this endpoint extremely slow, so we need to override the timeout await client.getSeasonRankings('2021-12', { restRequestTimeout: 0 }); // no timeout })();
+    // this endpoint is extremely slow, so we need to override the timeout await client.getSeasonRankings('2021-12', { restRequestTimeout: 0 }); // no timeout })();
 ```